 if you find the 60 pin connector for $50 to $100 dollars, that's probably fair, any more and someone is trying to take advantage.
 If you discover a source that's fair

 buy them all, I bought 7 of these for around $55 each, and sold them on this web for my cost + 10%, , the six were gone within a few months. now I have a free spare for my

 next project !.
-Note I only have the one.
+Note: I only have one spare, I don't horde .

 note: the 618t must be elevated , as forced air escapes from the bottom of the radio.

 This is the 49-T4 Retro fit rack .